ericchou1/devnetcreate2021-kafka-real-time-data-streaming-for-network-engineers/README.md

 ## Example 3: Topic Offsets

+In this example, we will take a closer look at the concept of offsets.
+The offsets are kept a per-topic, per-consumer group level.

 - Click image below for YouTube video

 [![DevNet Create 2021 Exampple 3](/images/Example3_screenshot.png)](https://youtu.be/BINK1Aex8Qs)

 ## Example 4: Simple Python Library Example

+In this example, we will use the confluent-kafka Python library to produce and consume messages.

 - Click image below for YouTube video